Fees & Visit Planning

 *Program only available May 20 to October 1.

-Take your class to the beautiful and historic Otonabee River.
 Take part in 2 learning-packed, hands-on programs: Voyageur Canoeing and Soapstone Carving.
-Students have the unique experience of paddling a 26′ North Canoe or canot du nord.
-This stunning cedar-canvas canoe is a replica of a canoe used in Canada’s Fur Trade era.
-Students learn about Voyageur history and First Nations’ roles in the Fur Trade through story, role play, song and costume.
-Back on shore, students will explore the tradition of soapstone carving.
+Students have the unique experience of paddling a 36′ Montreal Canoe up the Peterborough Lift Lock.
+This stunning canoe is a replica of a canoe used in Canada’s Fur Trade era.
+Students learn about Voyageur history and First Nations’ roles in the Fur Trade through story, role play, song and costume, as well as the history and engineering of the lift lock.
+Back on shore, students will explore the Inuit tradition of soapstone carving (which can be substituted with watercolour painting or our kayak-building program, see above).

 On-water programming is staffed by ORCKA and Bronze Cross- certified instructors; PFDs are worn at all times.
 A copy of the Museum’s Risk Management Policy is available upon request.